automata-network/docs/docs/canarynet/node/run-node.md

 ### Dependencies
 - Install Docker
   - Please go to [this link](https://docs.docker.com/get-docker/) to download the docker engine for your Operating System accordingly.
-### Create a local directory to store the chain data
+### Create a Local Directory To Store the Chain Data
 - You may need `sudo` permission to run the following commands.
   - Firstly create a folder to store the synchronized on-chain data
     ```